 The 2015 Women’s Running 10K Race Series is now finished.
 Please click here to see information on the 2016 race series.

-The 5K option in association with This Girl Can is the perfect race for beginners – a flat, one-lap route, it is ideal for those running in their first mass-participated event.
+This year there will also be a 5K option in association with This Girl Can – perfect for those running their first mass-participated event.

-Here are some of the comments from last year’s runners:
+Here are some of the comments from last year’s racers:

 Running for Alzheimer’s Society

 This year, our leading charity race partner is Alzheimer’s Society.
 Many people know someone affected by dementia.
 The society reveals that 850,000 people in the UK will have a form of dementia by 2015 and in less than ten years, this will grow to over a million people.
 Working to find a cure for this debilitating disease but also to support those living with the condition, the society relies on charity funding to make this happen and we’re absolutely thrilled to be able to help raise funds for the charity through the Series.